Sameer-cell/AtmSimulator-JavaProject-With-GUI-And-MySQL-Database/README.md

 In this project we can create a new User and store the User information in the database.

-After User Creation is Finisher we can assign User with an Account no and Pin no.
+After User Creation is Finished we can assign User with an Account no and Pin no.

 By using the assigned Account no and Pin no the User can login in to the ATM.